Measurement of strange baryon production in charged-particle jets in pp and p-Pb collisions with ALICE: Introduction

 In heavy-ion collisions, a medium of deconfined quarks and gluons is formed.
 One signature of this medium is the enhancement of the ratio of strange to non-strange hadrons with increasing charged-particle multiplicity density.
 However, this effect has also been observed in smaller systems, such as \pp and \ppb collisions, where such a medium is not expected.

 The yields of \kzs, \lz (\alz), $\Xi^\pm$, and $\Omega^\pm$ hadrons were measured as a function of charged-particle multiplicity in \pp, \ppb and \pbpb collisions by the ALICE Collaboration \cite{ALICE:2016fzo}.
-The yield of these strange hadrons was found to increase with multiplicity at a faster rate than the pion yield.
+The yields of these strange hadrons were found to increase with multiplicity at a rate faster than that of the pion yields.
 Questions remain on the mechanisms driving the production of these hadrons and their increase with increasing charged-particle multiplicity.
-In these proceedings, it is investigated how one can disentangle the strangeness production mechanisms in jets and in the underlying event (UE).
+In these proceedings, possible ways to disentangle the strangeness production mechanisms in jets and in the underlying event (UE) are investigated.
 A published analysis \cite{ALICE:2022ecr} on the production of \kzs, \lz (\alz), $\Xi^\pm$, and $\Omega^\pm$ in charged-particle jets and in the UE in \pp and \ppb collisions is presented.
 In particular, this is the first measurement of $\Omega^\pm$ production in jets.
 Additionally, a new analysis is discussed on in-jet fragmentation into \kzs and \lz (\alz) using Run 3 ALICE data.